Zulkifli Abdhir: Reactions to death from Abdhir family

 His family in Malaysia have said that they have no intention to claim his body, his daughter said "To us, our father died a long time ago, there is no need to claim the body."

 A male relative said; "Our family had been informed six times, over the years, that he had been killed.
 I am tired of saying Inna lillahi wa inna ilayhi raji'un (surely we belong to Allah and to Him shall we return).
 All he told us were lies after lies.
 We are the ones who were forced to face the predicament of his doings.
-More so after he was labelled as the mastermind behind the 2002 Bali Bombings." adding that the only person who still saw the good in Marwan was his mother.
+More so after he was labeled as the mastermind behind the 2002 Bali Bombings." adding that the only person who still saw the good in Marwan was his mother.
 The same male relative spoke angrily of Zulkifli's brother Rahmat and claimed that he was highly impressionable and was manipulated by Zulkifli into providing the support that he did.
 The relative blamed Zulkifli for ruining Rahmat's life, including for his children and wife.